 Manchester Journal of Transnational Islamic Law & PracticeISSN 2633-6626

 The MJTILP (formerly the Journal of Islamic State Practices in International Law) was founded in 2005.
 The Journal is independent of any State or institutional affiliation with a truly diverse and global editorial and advisory board.
 It is published once a year by Electronicpublications.org Ltd; and available both in electronic and printed forms.
+The journal has been accepted for inclusion in Scopus.

 The principal objectives of the Manchester Journal of Transnational Islamic Law & Practice (MJTILP) are to provide a vehicle for the consideration of transnational forms of Islamic law and practice.
 Transnationalism in Islamic law is taken broadly as communications and interactions linking Islamic thoughts, ideas, people, practices and institutions across nation-States and around the globe.
 In recent times, research in Islamic law has shaped narratives based on nation-States, demographics, diasporic communities, and ethnic origins instead of developing around a central core.
 Contemporary issues of Islamic law are increasingly linked to geographical locations and ethnic or parochial forms of religious beliefs and practices.
 Expressions like American, European, British, Asian and Arab Islam have widely gained acceptance.